SolitudeRA/LOL-eSports-Streaming-Handbook/README.md

 ### League prod toolkit

-Toolkit for League Productions with overlays for champion select, ingame events, end of game stats, and more.
+Toolkit for League Productions with overlays for champion select, in-game events, end of game stats, and more.

 [Github Page](https://github.com/RCVolus/league-prod-toolkit)